 It’s important to know that Agile, in and of itself, does not have any practical steps a company can follow to develop workable software.
 Rather, Agile is a mindset that an organization adopts based on the Agile manifesto, usually using a framework in line with those principles.

-The most popular and effective Agile methodology is Scrum.
+The most popular and effective Agile product development is Scrum.
 Scrum breaks down complex tasks into incremental sprints and relies on constant feedback to refine the product until the result is achieved.

 Below is what the general process may look like under an Agile methodology such as Scrum.